material-components/material-components-android/docs/components/Search.md

 child so that the `SearchBar` will overlap the rest of your content and appear to be floating above it.
 See the [XML usage](#usage) section below for an example of how to set up this behavior.

+Additionally, if your app is going edge-to-edge, consider adding `app:statusBarForeground="?attr/colorSurface"` to your `AppBarLayout` in order to avoid overlap between the `SearchBar` and status bar content on scroll.

 ### Toolbar Transitions